 Fiverr Affiliate Program

-Fiverr has two affiliate programs.
+Fiverr has two affiliate programs that anyone can join.
 One is self-hosted with affiliate tracking software from Cellxpert, and the other is hosted on the Commission Junction (CJ) affiliate network.
 Cellxpert’s software interface is clunky and confusing, so I don’t recommend joining Fiverr’s self-hosted program.
 Alternatively, the CJ program is promising and the one I’ll be reviewing in this post.
 Let’s review the pros, cons, commission rate, cookie length, payout threshold, and other pertinent details.

 Fiverr is a market leader.
 It doesn’t have many competitors, and only Upwork stands out among them (Upwork doesn’t have an affiliate program).
-Given Fiverr’s dominance, unique value proposition, and expanding services, it’s a fantastic company to promote.
+Given Fiverr’s dominance, unique value propositions, and expanding services; it’s a fantastic company to promote.

 Customers can find every service imaginable.
 Most services on Fiverr belong to conventional categories such as design, business, marketing, and so on.
 However, the “fun & lifestyle” category is where you’ll find interesting and unique services from impersonators, pranksters, gamers, and relationship experts.
 For instance, there are Jesus impersonators and someone who will “save your marriage with a potent psychic love spell.”
-Many of these gag services would make excellent gifts.
+There are many gag services that would make excellent gifts.

 The commission rates are satisfactory.
 Fiverr pays fixed commissions of $15 to $150 for first-time buyers.
-The commission depends on the subcategory, for example:
+How much you will earn depends on the subcategory, for example:

 - Fiverr PRO Services – $150